encukou/slides/notes-talk.md

 ### DIFFERENCES

+We are distro packagers: we integrate <ins>Python</ins> software into a cohesive whole.

+Python software is generally distributed through a repository called the *PythonPackage Index*, or PyPI.
+Like a distro, PyPI is a collection of packages, but there are significant differences between the two.

-* PyPI -- distributed
+* PyPI is *distributed*:
-  * free for all, published directly by developers
+  * It's free for all, software is published directly by developers.
-  * simple to publish a package
+  * It's designed to make it simple to publish a package.
-* Distro -- integrated
+* A Distro is *integrated*:
-  * everything should work together
+  * Everything in it should work together;
+  * it includes a curated set of software.
-  * simple to use a package
+  * It's harder to maintain, but it's simpler to *use* a package from it.

 ---

-* PyPI -- one language ecosystem
+* PyPI covers *one language ecosystem*:
-  * non-Python dependencies installed manually
+  * Non-Python dependencies installed manually or vendored – duplicated;
-  * better handles Python-specific issues (venvs, noarch)
+  * and PyPI better handles Python-specific issues like virtual environments or files that don't depend on the CPU architecture.
-* Distro -- covers all languages and packaging mechanisms
+* A Distro, on the other hand, covers all languages and packaging mechanisms:
-  * no tight support
+  * Cross-ecosystem dependencies are normal;
-  * better handling of general packaging issues (weak deps, dep solving, builds correspond to source, license info, audit tools)
+  * general packaging issues are handled better: some features the Python ecosystem recently added or still has in progress (weak deps, dep solving, builds correspond to source, license info, audit tools, or hand-over of packages whose maintainer went away).

 ---

-* PyPI -- cross-platform
+* PyPI is *cross-platform*;
-* Distro -- is one platform
+* a Distro is, obviously, one platform.

 ---

-* PyPI -- installs to "virtual environments"
-* Distro -- typically system-wide
+* PyPI packages can be installed into various environments;
+  usually you'll have several separate environments on a machine, which encourages *pinning* specific versions of dependencies and *vendoring* – copying a dependency into a project.
+* Distro packages are typically installed system-wide, and must be compatible with everything else on the system.
+  Strict version pinning prevents updating a dependency across the system, so we try to avoid that.
+  Also, vendoring is problematic for long-term support.
+  For example, applying security patches across all distro versions and all vendored copies of a library is a major pain.

+  (leave out mention of:
     * manual pages
     * desktop "launcher" icons
     * system-wide config (`/etc`)
+    )

 ---

-* PyPI -- designed for virtual environments, pinning
-* Distro -- each package in one version, coordinated updates
+To summarize,

+* PyPI's audience is *developers*.
+  If you want to install a Python library, or a tool written in Python, it's a great choice.
+  If you're a Python developer, we actually recomennd *not* using the distro-packaged libraries for your work.
+We give you tools to create a virtualenv and install into it from PyPI, and then get out of your way.
+* Distros are targeted for *users*.
+  If you want to install an app, and don't care much about how it's being developed, learning `pip` for Python, `npm` for JavaScript apps, and Web downloads for browsers is suboptimal.

+That makes it worth the time to repackage projects from PyPI as RPMs.

+We are distro packagers: we ~~integrate software into a cohesive whole.~~ take stuff from PyPI and rebuild as RPM.

+And the way we do that is changing.

+### PYTHON - TOOLS & STANDARDS

+There are other talks in this conference about the history of Python packaging, and its painful journey from the hegemony of a single packaging tool, `Setuptools`, to the current state (and/or future dream) of multiple tools interoperating via well-defined standards.

+Setuptools, which handles package creation, dependency solving, downloads, installation, runtime introspection and a dozen other tasks, is hard to maintain, but also hard to replace.
+That's why individual tasks are isolated and standardized, so they can be done by a variety of other tools: ones that are better at a single task.
+We have `build` for building, `installer` for installing, `importlib.metadata` for runtime introspection, `flit` or `poetry` for project maintenance, and `pip` as a generic frontend calling the other tools -- but any of these can be replaced by a different implementation.

+One such implementation is `pyproject-rpm-macros` – tools we're building to teach `RPMbuild` to understand the Python-specific standards.

 ### MAPPING THE TWO

-We are distro packagers: we ~~integrate software into a cohesive whole.~~ take stuff from PyPI and rebuild as RPM.

-Traditionally, this meant looking at the upstream package and transcribing the info into a RPM spec file.
+Traditionally, packaging a Python project meant looking at the upstream package and transcribing the info into a RPM spec file.
-There were tools to help, but with no standards and everything defined by the labyrinthine `Setuptools` implementation, they were fragile and needed lots of hand-holding.
+There were tools to help, but with no standards and everything defined only by the labyrinthine `Setuptools` implementation, tools had to rely on heuristics and guesswork.
+They needed lots of hand-holding.

 Now, with everything standardized, creating RPMs from Python projects can be automated like never before.
-The Python packaging ecosystem is explicitly built for multiple interoperating tools; *`rpmbuild` with `pyproject-rpm-macros`* is one of them.
+`pyproject-rpm-macros` follows standards; any guesswork that's still necessary is an omission or bug in the standards.
+We can fix Fedora's issue in the standards, so everyone else benefits as well.

-Automating the manual drudge leaves distro maintainers free to focus on tasks that really matter:
+Automating the manual drudge leaves distro maintainers free to focus on tasks that really matter.
+Rather than spend time transcribing vaguely specified metadata, we spend time on *integration* – adapting software to the larger collection and verifying that it works.

   * adapting to the target platform ("patching")
   * quality control  (* tests aren't standardized *yet*)
   * handling user reports
   * ~~curating metadata~~ (excl. description, upstream ones are unsuitable)
+  * licence checks

   * specify how software is built
     * ~~dependencies~~ (only non-Python ones)
     * ~~build instructions/scripts~~

+If Fedora can use upstream data directly, any issues we find can be contributed to the upstream project directly, helping all other users.
+We've been reporting and fixing issues like:
+* packages mistakenly depending on non-standard implementation details: `pytz>dev`
+* undeclared dependencies on a package *almost* everyone already has installed – `setuptools`/`pkg_resources`
+* bespoke specification of test dependencies, which is hard to reuse
+* removing unneeded dependencies (`importlib.metadata`)

+If any metadata changes are necessary, they should be treated the same way as code patches: explicit downstream modifications.

+(XXX give a specific example? or is this too much detail:)
+For example, the graphics library Pyglet comes bundled with a simple image backend, `pypng`.
+The alternatives are more powerful, but hard to build or platform-specific.
+On Fedora, bundling is discouraged -- it makes long-term maintenance harder -- but being hard to build or platform specific isn't a problem.
+So instead of `pypng`, the Fedora package depends on a full-featured backend, `Pillow`, instead.

+This change is explicit, like any other patches or tweaks.

+The *upstream*'s list of dependencies isn't duplicated in the RPM spec, so if a dependency or a description is changed upstream, the change should automatically appear the next time there's a Fedora update.
+And it should go through the usual testing and review we do for code.

+To make this possible, we must be able to *automatically* convert upstream metadata to the format that RPM expects.

 ### ISSUES

+This isn't always straightforward.
-But the mapping is not always straightforward.
+Since RPM supports many ecosystems and languages, the metadata is necessarily different, and the mapping is not always straightforward.

-* Naming
+* (Naming)

+  We need to map names.
+  We add a `python` prefix to prevent conflicts with other ecosystems:

   * `requests` → `python-requests`
   * `python-ldap` → `python-ldap`

+  But this isn't always straightforward:

   * `bugzilla` → `python-bugzilla`
   * `python-bugzilla` → `python-bugzilla`  !?!

+  * `u-msgpack-python` →`python-u-msgpack-python` ?

+  Sometimes, when Python is just an implementation detail, we don't want the prefix:

   * `ansible` → `ansible`

+  This is so messy, we decided the Fedora package name is arbitrary (though there are best practices for it).
+  We took advantage of RPM's' *virtual provides* – essentially, additional package names, and created a secondary, machine-friendly naming scheme:

+  * `requests` → `python3dist(requests)`
+  * ...

+  This is ugly, but automated dependency solvers don't care.
+  And the human-friendly Fedora names can still be used for manual specification.

+  Note that by using names from PyPI, Fedora uses the PyPI *namespace*, which Fedora doesn't control.
+This takes away some of Fedora's "sovereignity".
+  But that's inevitable: when a Python packager puts `requests` in the dependency field, they specifically want the package that's named `requests` on PyPI.

 * Versioning

   Python and RPM use different versioning schemes; versions and comparisons must be adapted to make RPM work like Python.
+  With things like pre-releases and unusual operators, the results sometimes look as messy as the names.
+  And some of the comparisons need relatively recent versions of RPM.

   a few examples from https://github.com/gordonmessmer/pyreq2rpm/blob/master/tests/test_convert.py:
   * `(['foobar', '<=', '0.0'], 'foobar <= 0'),`